 The Al Khor and Thakira Municipality is a haven for things to do and see.
 It is one of Qatar's popular areas because there are a number of scenic and picturesque natural sites to check out and a bunch of must-visit attractions for the whole family.

-*Please note that due to COVID-19 restrictions, play areas in parks, other entertainment activities and areas may be closed temporarily.
+*Please note that due to COVID-19 Phase 3 restrictions, some activities may be closed.

 Despite its name, Purple Island is surprisingly green and a perfect destination for nature lovers.
 The Purple Island, was a prominent site for dye production, and the name 'Purple' comes from the sea snails that produced a dark-red to purple dye, and excavations in the area brought up the remains of crushed sea snail shells.
 (Qatar Museums)